codingchili/chili-core/README.md

 ## Features
 The complete feature list may change during development.

-##### Audience
-- Programmers seeking to create microservices productively in a very specific use case.
-- Aspiring game, web-app or mobile-app developers with an interest in backend development.

 ##### Core
 * Transport & protocol independent implementation
 * Logging system for data analysis and real time monitoring